mauilion/docker-revealjs/README.md

 # Revealjs dockerized

-This docker image aims to provide an eassy way to launch a presentation build with [Reveal.js](http://lab.hakim.se/reveal-js/).
+This docker image aims to provide an easy way to launch a presentation build with [Reveal.js](http://lab.hakim.se/reveal-js/).
 It provides some options to launch a container with environment variables to set themes, plugins, title, and so on.

 # How to...